trms/nml/doc/nml-cmsgpack.md

 ---

 #4 NML api
-The following functions are implemented both inside nml and in the nml message's metatable.
+Nml.core implements the following functions to access the buffer's userdata object.
 They allow manipulation of a nml message userdata.
-Making them accessible through the nml message's metatable also allows a 3rd party C module to manipulate a nml message's content using nml's allocators.

-  nml_msg
   msg_alloc
   msg_realloc
   msg_free
-  msg_getbuffer
   msg_getheader
   msg_fromstring
+  msg_getbuffer
+  msg_frombuffer
   msg_tostring
   msg_getsize
-  msg_frommessage

-Note: In the later situation it's interesting to appreciate that a function callback made from one C module will be executed in another C module, using the Lua stack as a middle man:
+Note: a function callback made from one C module can be executed in another C module, using the Lua stack as a middle man:

                                +-------+
                                |       |